joshjohanning-org/jekyll-github-pages-workflow-status/README.md

 The `./scripts/workflow-updater.js` script will update the status of the workflows in the `./docs/workflow-status.md` file.

+See the `statusColors` object in the `./scripts/workflow-updater.js` file to update the colors of the status.

 ## just-the-docs notes

 This is a *bare-minimum* template to create a [Jekyll] site that: